dbernardo05/sbi-spectrome/README.md

 sbi
 scikit-learn
 scipy
+torch

 ## Instructions
-Copy jupyter notebook to the notebooks folder of the spectrome installation
+1. Copy jupyter notebook to the notebooks folder of the spectrome installation
+2. Load notebook (Examples_and_Figures_SBI of SGM_20220302.ipynb) in jupyter